skitzoid/Box2D-MT/README.md

 I'm open to suggestions on changes to the contact listener interface, so create an issue if you want to discuss it.

-## Thread Error Detection

-I use valgrind DRD to test for data races.
-These kind of tools can't detect atomic variables so they generate false positives on conflicting atomic loads and stores.
-Box2D-MT can be configured to make DRD ignore specific atomic variables, which eliminates the false positives.
-This can help when testing the thread-safety of your program with DRD while using b2ThreadPoolTaskExecutor.
-The DRD configuration also enables symbols, to identify the source of any problems in Box2D-MT.

-See [Building.md](https://github.com/jhoffman0x/Box2D-MT/blob/master/Building.md) for details on using the DRD configurtion.

-## Reproducibility

-With Box2D, running the same build on the same machine with the same floating point environment will produce the same results every time.
-This is also true for Box2D-MT*, but the order of multithreaded callbacks is indeterminate.
-If you rely on reproducibility for features like game replays or multiplayer, then you must ensure that your immediate callbacks produce consistent results regardless of the order in which they're called.
-An easy solution is to do all order-dependent work in deferred callbacks.

-*It's tested for reproducibility on every test in the testbed, but that's still a small subset of use cases.
-Create an issue if you identify any inconsistencies.

 ## Time of Impact (TOI) Changes

 Since TOI is still processed on a single thread, it's important that it doesn't